 Proud news flash!!!
 All three volumes of my Deep Belief Net trilogy have been purchased by a major international publisher.
 Thus, they are no longer available from CreateSpace.
-They are currently being typeset and should be available again soon.
+They are now available from Amazon and all major booksellers.

 Deep belief nets are one of the most exciting recent developments in artificial intelligence.
 The structure of these elegant models is much closer to that of human brains than traditional neural networks; they have a ‘thought process’ that is capable of learning abstract concepts built from simpler primitives.
 A typical deep belief net can learn to recognize complex patterns by optimizing millions of parameters, yet this model can still be resistant to overfitting.

 My three volume set, "Deep Belief Nets in C++ and CUDA C" presents the essential building blocks of several of the most common forms of deep belief nets.
 At each step the text provides intuitive motivation, a summary of the most important equations relevant to the topic, and concludes with highly commented source code for threaded computation on modern multiple-core CPUs as well as massive parallel processing on computers with CUDA-capable video display cards.

 Volume I focuses on restricted Boltzmann machines as the primary building block of deep belief nets.
 Autoencoders are interesting and powerful alternatives to restricted Boltzmann machines.

 Volume II presents the essential theory, equations, and computer code for a particular type of autoencoder which is extensible to the complex domain.
 This extension is useful for many signal and image processing applications which inherently feature complex-domain predictors.

 Volume II also presents several algorithms for preprocessing time series and image data.
 These algorithms focus on the creation of complex-domain predictors that are suitable for input to a complex-domain autoencoder.